 - g.
 To prepare periodic reports recording the progress of the study for the Clinical Centers, the Data and Safety Monitoring Board and the NHLBI Project Office.
 These reports include recruitment, visit adherence, performance of procedures, drug compliance, and completion of forms. - h.
 To notify Clinical Centers of problems with regard to adherence to the protocol and to keep the Project Office informed of major problems. - i.
 To analyze periodically the frequency of new events and toxic adverse reactions by treatment group and to report these data to the Data and Safety Monitoring Board. - j.
 To assist the Clinical Centers in making drug and dose changes based on Holter findings.
 This will be done in a manner best able to maintain the treatment blind, but not at the expense of patient safety. - k.
 To assist in the preparation of scientific reports of the study. - 1.
 As necessary, to make visits to Clinical Centers with the Project Office staff. - m.
 To select Holters for overreading, to send out gold standard tapes, and to analyze the results of quality control reading of Holters. - n.
 To implement adequate security for any confidential study data. - o.
 To help train Clinical Center personnel in the carrying out of the study Protocol. - p.
 To prepare an address directory for CAST. - q.
-To take, distribute and maintain minutes of all study meetings. - office tapes with all study data, along with appropriate documentation.

-3. Drug Distribution Center
+To take, distribute and maintain minutes of all study meetings. - r.
+At the conclusion of the study, to transmit to the NHLBI Project Office tapes with all study data, along with appropriate documentation. - 3.
+Drug Distribution Center